 Handshake has invite and reminder emails set up and ready to use out of the box.

-You can use as is or turn off the Handshake email content completely to create a fully customizable experience from your institution.
+You can use as is or turn off the Handshake email content completely to create a fully customisable experience from your institution.

 If you'd like to use Handshake default content, here are some examples of what that looks like: First Destination Student Email Previews